 In conclusion, one of the best things you and your team members can do very early on, is co-draft this pitch deck / plan, no matter how simple, that you feel can represent your company without requiring your physical presence to get the value of your opportunity across.
 It should, at the bare minimum (even if slides or doc), include (not necessarily in this order either):

 1) An overview of who you are and what you’ve done (basically, why you and your team can make this happen..)

 2) A succinct explanation of what your product/service does, screenshots if possible.. run it past a non-techie friend and see if they can explain it back to you

 3) A market overview section, the market size of your opportunity, key players, competitors, partnerships, target market, etc.

-4) Your financials (at the very least, your expectations of cash usage), if preceding a physical meeting, a cap table would be useful.
+4) A snapshot of your financials (which in an early stage startup will be your expectations of cash usage), if preceding a physical meeting, a cap table would be useful.
 If your business is about growth first, then clearly show your potential investors how much money you will need to grow it to where it hits the tipping point.

 Hope this helps!

 - The Difference Between a Business Plan and Planning (blogs.constantcontact.com)

 - April 18, 2011 Business Plan: A roadmap to you, Necessary for Loans (learnedatscore.wordpress.com)